kindelia/Kindelia/WHITEPAPER.md

 the runtime, the blockchain size will grow permanently.
 This could be fixed with a global garbage collector, but that raises the question: who pays for it?
 Fortunatelly, we don't have to deal with this question, since HVM is garbage collection free.
-In other words, running an IO statement will always remove free the data it used, so, the only way the heap can grow is by using `IO.save`.
+In other words, running an IO statement will always free all the memory it used, so, the only way the heap can grow is by using `IO.save`.

 In order for that to be possible, the HVM has an auxiliary garbage collection procedure that is triggered whenever a value goes out of scope.
 This happens